Chevrolet Corvette vs Mercedes-Benz AMG GT

 The Verdict

-This is genuinely close.
-The Chevrolet Corvette and Mercedes-Benz AMG GT trade blows across the spec sheet, and neither runs away with an outright win.
+The Chevrolet Corvette takes 3 of 5 key spec categories and comes in at a lower price.
+The Chevrolet Corvette will save you roughly $171 a year in fuel.
 If boot space matters, the Chevrolet Corvette has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions